-The Alliance has been active since 1997 with Byway issues on behalf of the public, residents, businesses and stakeholders who call this corridor their home, workplace and playground.
+The Byway Alliance has been active since 1997 on behalf of the public, residents, businesses and stakeholders who call the Byway Corridor their home, workplace and playground.

 The first FHWA "seed" grant was in 1998.
 Those seed grants helped shape the byways in Minnesota and throughout the nation.
 The River Stories Corridor Management Plan was completed in 2001.
-The following list is an attempt to catalog the Alliance's many accomplishments:
+The following list is an attempt to catalog the Byway Alliance's many accomplishments: